 The Purpose of this Site

-Now, fibromyalgia has become more known but still no one knows exactly what causes it and because of that drugs that are prescribed for fibromyalgia only mask the symptoms and in some instances add their own serious side effects to the mix.
+Now, fibromyalgia has become more known but still no one knows exactly what causes it and because of that most doctors simply prescribe drugs for fibromyalgia that only mask the symptoms and in some instances add their own serious side effects to the mix.

-I have spent a lot of time over the last 10 years researching all manner of theories and treatments.
-I have taken many long trips to see various fibromyalgia specialists.
+I have spent a lot of time over the last 15 years researching all manner of theories and treatments.
+I have taken many long trips to see various fibromyalgia specialists from Florida to California and many stops in between.

 I am not a doctor.
-I did however hold some high stress jobs and I was good at burning the candle at both ends.
+I am simply a Fibromyalgia sufferer.
+I have held some high stress jobs and I was good at burning the candle at both ends.
 That is, until I got to the point where I could hardly function at all.
 I have, over the 15 years that I have known I had Fibromyalgia, covered a lot of ground on the subject.
 I can save you a lot of time by imparting the knowledge I have since learned.
 This site is here to provide the information that will allow you to make an informed decision as to whether you might have this illness, and give you the right direction as to how to proceed in repairing yourself and freeing yourself from the suffering that comes with this disease.

-I hope that this site will allow many to simply walk their own path out of the emotional darkness that chronic pain can bring and back to health and happiness.
+I hope that this site will allow many to simply walk their own path out of the emotional darkness that chronic pain can bring and return to a state of improved health and happiness.

 Get Going – Fibromyalgia Can Get Better!

-Read the key books that I reference in this site and see for yourself what makes sense and start on a real program to full recovery!
+Read the information provided on this site.
+I have also written a book with more detailed information that is available on Amazon.
+There are also other key books that I reference in this site that I recommend.
+See for yourself what makes sense and start on a real program to full recovery!